-This work furthers the vision began by our earlier concepts on wide-area overlays of virtual workstations [14] (WOW).
+This work furthers the vision began by our earlier work wide-area overlay of virtual workstations [6] (WOW).
 The WOW paper established the use of virtualization technologies, primarily virtual networking and virtual machines, to support dynamic allocation of additional resources in grids that span wide area networks.
 For reference, the extensions made in this paper to the WOW concept are means for the dynamic creation of grids with support for security, decentralized access, and user-friendly approaches to grid management.
 This section covers the development of WOWs over the years as it relates to our other publications and as means to distinguish the contributions made in this paper.